 Moving to Vancouver

-Consistently rated as one of the most liveable cities in the world by the Economist Intelligence Unit’s annual survey, expats moving to Vancouver will discover Canada’s shining star.
+Consistently rated as one of the most liveable cities in the world, expats moving to Vancouver will discover Canada’s shining star.

 First settled by Europeans in 1860, Vancouver has become one of the late 21st century’s fastest growing cities; largely because of its strategic ties to the growing economies of East Asia.
 Despite all the hustle that typically comes attached to commercial centres, however, the coastal metropolis, like the Canadian persona, is quiet and polite.